microsoft/promptflow/CONTRIBUTING.md

    - Link the PR to the issue in step 1.
    - Verify that all the Continuous Integration checks are passing.
 8. Wait for feedback or approval of your changes from the code maintainers.
-   - If there is no response for a few days, you can create an issue to raise awareness; we will add issue assignee who will contact you and loop related internal reviewer to follow up.
+   - If there is no response for a few days, you can create an issue to raise awareness.
+     Promptflow team will daily triage issues without assignee and add owner, then you can directly contact the issue owner to follow up (e.g. loop related internal reviewer).
 9. When area owners have signed off, and all checks are green, your PR will be merged.

 ### Development scripts